 Home insurance in the UK is there to protect against disasters such as fires, water damage, or burglary.
 However, it’s important to choose the right coverage and understand the difference between the various types of policies.
 What you need if you buy a home in the UK may well differ from your requirements if you rent a property.

 This guide covers the main home insurance topics, including:

 - An overview of home insurance in the UK

 - Building insurance in the UK

 - Liability insurance in the UK

-- How to choose home insurance in the UK
+- How to choose your home insurance in the UK

 - Applying for home insurance in the UK

-- Making a home insurance claim in the UK
+- How to make a home insurance claim in the UK

 - Canceling a contract or changing provider